OndigoWendy/TS/README.md

 ## Understanding types and variables in TypeScript

+In TypeScript, there are several types you can use to declare variables:

+- boolean: for values that are either true or false
+- number: for numeric values
+- string: for string values
+- array: for collections of values
+- tuple: for fixed-length collections of elements, where each element can have a different type
+- enum: for defining a set of named constants
+- any: for variables that can hold any type of value
+- void: for functions that do not return a value
+- null and undefined: for values that are null or undefined

+You can also define custom types using interface or type declarations.

 # Basic Types in TypeScript
 - String, number, and boolean types
 - Using the any type and type assertions